- December 17, 2019

-The Federal Home Loan Bank of Dallas (Bank) is pleased to announce its 2019 Community Investment offerings.
+The Federal Home Loan Bank of Dallas (Bank) is pleased to announce the 2020 Community Investment offerings.

 Community Investment Program (CIP)

 The Community Investment Program (CIP) provides advances to assist members in financing owner-occupied and rental housing by providing a favorably priced, match-funding source.
-Funds are available year-round and can be used for a variety of purposes including: (1) the purchase or rehabilitation of owner-occupied and rental housing for income-qualified families; (2) the purchase of mortgage-backed securities representing a pool of loans that could be funded directly with CIP advances; and (3) investment in low-income housing tax credits.
+Funds are available year-round and can be used for a variety of purposes including, for example: (1) the purchase or rehabilitation of owner-occupied and rental housing for income-qualified families; (2) the purchase of mortgage-backed securities representing a pool of loans that could be funded directly with CIP advances; and/or (3) investment in low-income housing tax credits.

 Economic Development Program (EDP)

 The Economic Development Program (EDP) offers advances to assist members with financing economic development or revitalization projects in targeted communities by providing a favorably priced, match-funding source.
-These projects provide job creation and/or job retention for low- and moderate-income wage earners, and/or provide services to low- and moderate-income families and communities.
+These projects can provide job creation and job retention for low- and moderate-income wage earners and can provide services to low- and moderate-income families and communities.
 EDP advances are often used to finance purchases, as well as to finance renovation, small business, capital improvement and historic preservation projects.
 The EDP is noncompetitive, and funds are available year-round.
 All member institutions that are eligible to obtain standard advances from the Bank may apply for EDP advances.

 Disaster Relief Program (DRP)